georgeto/gothic3sdk/source/Scripts/Script_ModMe/docs/docs/index.md

 # Installation
 Copy the `Ini` and `scripts` folders into the root directory of your Gothic 3 installation.

-If you don't want to overwrite the original Gothic3.exe, you can put the new one under a different name (e.g. Gothic3Launcher.exe) in the root directory instead.
-Then you have to make sure that you start the game with this new exe, when you want to make use of Script_ModMe.

 !!! caution "Attention"
 	The Community Patch v1.75.14 is required!